zoubin/gulp-task-directory/README.md

 ## taskDir(dir, gulp, xarg1, xarg2,...)

 * `dir`.
-All `default.js` files in `dir` will be treated as a task creator, which should return either a callback, or an object specifying gulp tasks through key-value.
+Each `default.js` in `dir` will be treated as a task creator, which should return either a callback, or an object specifying gulp tasks through key-value.
 * `gulp`.
 The `gulp` instance
 * `xarg1,xarg2,...`.
-All creator function will be called using `gulp, xarg1, xarg2, ...`.
+All creator functions will be called using `gulp, xarg1, xarg2, ...`.